SecureCategory

 Why is my website displaying a not secure warning?

-Any website that is not protected by an SSL certificate uses the HTTP protocol instead of the secure HTTPS protocol.
+Any website that is not protected by an SSL certificate uses the HTTP protocol instead of the secure HTTPS version.
 Without that critical "S" in your URL, your website will show a Not Secure warning when viewed in Google Chrome version 68 and later.

 Person holding a phone while standing near a wall